 ■ There are two overall national policies for preventing violence and injuries.
-There are specific national policies for road safety and preventing falls, poisoning and all types of violence.
-Both alcohol and socioeconomic inequalities have been identifies as risk factors for violence and injuries in national policies.
+There are specific national policies for road safety and preventing all types of violence.
+Both alcohol and socioeconomic inequalities have been identified as risk factors for violence and injuries.